ptarmiganlabs/butler-ctrl-q-public/README.md

 The beta versions are available in the [releases](https://github.com/ptarmiganlabs/butler-control-q-public/releases) section of this GitHub project.

-Butler Control-Q is currently (March 2021) in active development with frequent releases of new versions.
+Butler Control-Q is currently (April 2021) in active development with frequent releases of new versions.

 The features offered by the beta versions are - to the best of our knowledge - stable and production ready.
 Even the beta versions should thus be quite useful for anyone doing work on Qlik Sens Enterprise on Windows servers.